TECHNOLOGY DOMAIN

 - A folio with evidence of research, development of a product addressing a need or opportunity related to positive impacts for the end user(s)

-- Practical work: demonstration of graphical and physical product concepts including prototyping and making final proof of concept along with the finished product addressing a need or opportunity related to positive impacts for the end user(s)
+- Practical work: demonstration of graphical and physical product concepts, including prototyping and making final proof of concept, along with the finished product, addressing a need or opportunity related to positive impacts for the end user(s)

 - Case study analysis or research inquiry of a designer and end user(s) that explores the influence of culture in product design.